What is the Outer Estates Project?

 - introducing people to the Good News of Jesus and making disciples.

-Tim has a wealth of experience in ministry in urban, outer estates ministry and of developing leaders in these contexts.
-Therefore, the diocese has asked if Tim would lead this project and the three churches host the project, along with other partners.
+The team here have a wealth of experience in ministry in urban, outer estates ministry and of developing leaders in these contexts.
+Therefore, the diocese has asked the three churches host the project, along with other partners.

 Who is involved?

 - We are!
 The three churches – St. James’ Lower Darwen, St. Paul’s Hoddlesden and St. James’ Over Darwen.
 Part of this project involves learning from what we are already doing as a church with outer estates.
 Although the churches do not bear the overall responsibility for the project, the churches will play a large part in the project.

 - Blackburn Diocese – oversee finances, HR, provide support and skills

 - The Church Commissioners, who support the work and mission of the Church of England today have provided the money for the project.
 They will therefore want to make sure it is spent well and doing what we said we would do.

 - 2 Urban Evangelists who will be employed on the project to make Jesus accessible to the modern generation through urban ministry.

 - Other people from the local communities such as teachers in the local schools, other local clergy, and other local organisations.